robnolen/devopsday/README.md

 The focus of this project is to demonstrate the ease of Pivotal Cloud Foundry to create a small 'IoT-Lite' application.

-We will be using a Photon.io protyping board to sample the ambient temperature in a room, and display those readings on a Python Flask web app.
+We will be using a Spark Particle Photon protyping board to sample the ambient temperature in a room, and display those readings on a Python Flask web app.
 Readings will be posted to a REST API and stored in a redis key/value store on Cloud Foundry.

 ##Requirements:##
   * Laptop with the following installed: